11 Places to Visit Before It’s Too Late

 Great Barrier Reef, Australia

 Stretching some 1,200 miles along Australia’s Queensland coast, this bio-diverse natural wonder contains the largest existing cover of coral reefs and remains the only living thing that can be seen from space—yet even a landform of this size cannot evade the small yet devastating changes in the Earth’s atmosphere.
 Worldwide jumps in carbon dioxide have contributed to the steady deterioration of vulnerable, slow-growing corals—and the Great Barrier has lost half of its coral cover in the last 30 years.
 Not to mention pollution from industrial port development and outdated fishing practices, which continue to damage the sea floor and its marine residents.
-UNESCO spared the icon from an “in danger” listing this year, but warns that significant conservation progress must be made.
+UNESCO spared the icon from an “in danger” listing, but warns that significant conservation progress must be made.

 The Maldives, South Asia